oliverdding/benchmarks-clickhouse-integration/README.md

 And at this time(2022-03-30), There are three ways for integrating:

-1. clickhouse-jdbc(too slow, but may be useful when 0.3.3 released with TCP support)
+1. official clickhouse-jdbc
+   1. jdbc (too slow, ignore)
+   2. http client (only support row based format right now)
+   3. gRPC client (not stable yet, ignore)
+   4. tcp client (not release yet, ignore)
 2. ClickHouse-Native-JDBC
+3. clickhouse-scala-client (not stable yet, ignore)
-3. build from scratch with HTTP
+4. build from scratch with HTTP (I choose sttp library)

 When using HTTP, there are so many data format to choose: